rbenrax/upyOS/README.md

 The system can be extended with more external commands and programs with the aim of keeping the memory footprint as low as possible, because the ram is quite small but the flash is big enough.

-The sdata module contains all the system data, allowing access to the board configuration parameters, system configuration parameters, etc., allowing access to these parameters between programs.
+The sdata module contains all the system data, allowing access to the board configuration parameters, system configuration parameters, environment variables, etc., allowing access to these parameters between programs and scripts.

 If system hungs in boot (ex. defective program), we can delete init.sh, then the system wil boot in recovery mode, also we can use recovery command in any time, which moves init.sh to init.rec and viceversa.

-I hope it is useful for you!, there are things to do, and improve.
+I hope it is useful for you!, there are things to do, and to improve.

 Directories structure:
 - boot.py         Micropython statup file
 - main.py         Micropython statup file (boot system)

       /bin        Commands and shell scripts
-      /ext        Configuration files
+      /etc        Configuration files
       /extlib     External libraries
       /lib        System implementations libraries
-      /opt        Specific solution or add-on programs
-      /tmp        Temporary directory (to put what you don't know where to put :-)
+      /opt        Specific solution or add-on programs (not in path) /tmp        Temporary directory (to put what you don't know where to put :-)